emptyrivers/Archivist/README.md

 -- Archivist verbs
--- 	These are the main "actions" that archivist does.
+-- 	These are the main "actions" that archivist knows how to do.

 -- Creates a new archive, and returns an active store object.
 Raises an error if archive already exists.
 In most cases you'll want to use Load instead. store = Archivist:Create(storeType, storeID, ...)